luke2m/mariabakes/_posts/2024-11-10-fluffy-pumpkin-pancakes.md

   11. Serve the pancakes warm with yogurt, nuts, and the cooked apples.

   12. Now, enjoy!

+  # Notes:

+  This recipe is adapted from https://thefirstyearblog.com/pumpkin-pancakes/
 ---
 These Pumpkin Pancakes are the perfect way to start off a cool fall morning!
 They are tender, fluffy, and quick and easy.
 Top with a spiced apple sauce or serve with fresh fruit.
 You can’t go wrong!